What Is The Horror Writers Association?

 One of HWA’s missions is to encourage public interest in and foster an appreciation of good Horror and Dark Fantasy literature.
 To that end, we offer the public areas of this web site, we sponsor or take part in occasional public readings and lectures, we publish a blog and produce other materials for booksellers and librarians, we facilitate readings and signings by horror writers, and we maintain an official presence at the major fan-based horror and fantasy conventions, such as the World Fantasy Convention and the World Horror Convention.

-Also to that end, we sponsor the annual Bram Stoker Awards® for superior achievement in horror literature.
+As part of our core mission, we sponsor the annual Bram Stoker Awards® for superior achievement in horror literature.
 Named in honor of the author of the seminal horror novel Dracula, the Bram Stoker Awards® are presented for superior writing in eleven categories including traditional fiction of various lengths, poetry, screenwriting, graphic novels, young adult, and non-fiction.
 In addition, HWA presents an annual Lifetime Achievement Award to a living person who has made significant contributions to the writing of Horror and Dark Fantasy over the course of a lifetime.

 Ohio, March 6, 1987, 501(c)(6) nonprofit